 What Is the Most Common Risk of Exposure to Bloodborne Pathogens for Healthcare Workers?

-There are several ways healthcare workers may come into contact with these pathogens.
+There are several ways healthcare workers may come into skin contact with these pathogens.
 Awareness of the risks, a clear response plan, and strong prevention strategies are essential for every healthcare professional.
-This article explores what bloodborne pathogens are, how exposure occurs, it’s leading cause, and the steps to be taken to stay safe on the job.
+This article explores the definition of bloodborne pathogens, identifies the most common types of bloodborne pathogens, their leading causes, and outlines the steps to stay safe on the job.

 What Are Bloodborne Pathogens?

 Bloodborne pathogens are infectious microorganisms present in human blood and certain other body fluids that can lead to serious diseases in humans.
-Healthcare workers are especially at risk due to frequent exposure to blood during medical procedures.
+Healthcare workers are especially at risk due to frequent blood contact during medical procedures.

 • Hepatitis B Virus (HBV): A highly contagious virus that affects the liver.
 It can cause both acute and chronic disease and is preventable through vaccination.